-70.0 - 72.4 C- 00.0 - 69.9 R Assignment Weights 35% - Projects (5 projects 7%) 10% - Pre-Class Quizzes (12 quizzes, drop 2 1%) 30% - Midterms (2 midterms 15%) 25% - Final exam Project Assignments and Late Assignments You have 7 grace days you can use to turn in projects late with no penalty.
-This policy is meant to cover such issues as job interviews, travel and so on.
-Any portion of a day late (e.g. 1 second) counts as one grace day used.
-TAs will keep track of your late days, and after 7, a penalty of 10% per day late will be applied.
-You should not contact the instructors nor TAs when you use your one late allowance; it will be automatically applied.
-A second late is late.
+Assignments • Any portion of a day late (e.g. 1 second) counts as one grace day used. and Late • TAs will keep track of your late days, and after 7, a penalty of 10% per day late will be applied.
+Assignments • You should not contact the instructors nor TAs when you use your one late allowance; it will be automatically applied. • A second late is late.
 Plan ahead so that you are not trying to submit with 10 seconds to go, and find that the Canvas server clock is 11 seconds ahead of your laptop clock.
-Labs Each student must be registered for (and is expected to regularly attend) a lab.
-Labs are primarily hands-on activities, where assistance from fellow students and a TA is available.
-You are allowed to help other students and get help from other students on labs (and labs only).
-Completing labs are necessary for successfully completing the projects.
-There will be questions on the exams that test for having completed and understood the labs.
-Weekly Quizzes For each lecture, there will be pre-class material to read or watch and a pre-class quiz.
-This short quiz will be available only from 1:25pm Sunday until 1:25pm Monday Pittsburgh time.
-No credit will be given for the quiz outside this timeframe.
-There will be 12 quizzes, and the two lowest-scored quizzes will be dropped and 10 will be counted in your final grade.
-Policy on collaboration and cheating Collaboration is not permitted in this class except in Labs.
-Cheating will be treated very seriously.
-The following are OK: • Discussing the requirements of the project as long as no code is discussed
+Labs • Each student must be registered for (and is expected to regularly attend) a lab. • Labs are primarily hands-on activities, where assistance from fellow students and a TA is available. • You are allowed to help other students and get help from other students on labs (and labs only). • For attending your registered lab and making it to the defined checkpoint before the end of the lab session you receive 0.25%. • Lab attendance and checkpoint may be verified only by the TA running your assigned lab session. • When completing the lab before the due date (typically the following Monday at 1:30pm) you receive 0.75%. • Completed lab work may be shown to any DS TA during his or her office hours. • Late labs receive zero credit.
+There are no exceptions to this policy.
+Weekly Quizzes For each Monday class, there will be: Pre-class material to read or watch • A pre-class quiz This short guiz will be available only from 1:30pm Sunday until 1:30pm Monday Pittsburgh time.
+No credit will be given for the guiz outside this timeframe.
+There will be 13 guizzes, and the lowestscored quiz will be dropped and 12 will be counted in your final grade.
+Each pre-class quiz is worth 0.5% · A class meeting that you are encouraged to attend One class meeting will be recorded and available for later viewing.